-One of the major routes to raising standards and achieving a level of best practice across the sector is through the development of National Occupational Standards for the sector.
+One of the major routes to raising standards and achieving a level of good practice across the profession is through the development of National Occupational Standards for parking.

-Many of our members have been involved in this very lengthy process and have been a huge asset to us in exploring what it is that the sector does, and how best practice should look, and the result is a full suite of standards covering over 100 functions undertaken at various levels across the sector.
+Many of our members have been involved in this very lengthy process and have helped a great deal by exploring the range of services offered by the parking profession, and how good practice should look.
+The result is a full suite of standards covering over 100 functions undertaken at various levels across the profession.

-Through the creation of our occupational and functional maps, we were able to identify 8 very clear areas in which we as a sector operate.
+Through the creation of our occupational and functional maps, we were able to identify 8 very clear areas in which we as a profession operate.
 These are deemed to be as follows:

 1. Determine and plan for strategic parking requirements

 3. Manufacture and supply parking equipment, fixtures and systems